upper/db/db/README.md

 #### db.Collection.Append(...interface{}) bool

+Appends one or more items to the collection.

+    collection.Append(Item { "name": "Peter" })

 #### db.Collection.Count(...interface{}) int

+Returns the number of total items matching the provided conditions.

+    total := collection.Count(Where { "name": "Peter" })

 #### db.Collection.Find(...interface{}) Item

+Return the first Item of the collection that matches all the provided conditions.
+Ordering of the conditions does not matter, but you must take in account that they are evaluated from left to right and from top to bottom.

+    // The following statement is equivalent to WHERE name = "John" AND last_name = "Doe" AND (age = 15 OR age = 20)
+    collection.Find(
+     Where { "name": "John" },
+     Where { "last_name": "Doe" },
+     Or {
+       Where { "age": 15 },
+       Where { "age": 20 },
+     },
+    )

 #### db.Collection.FindAll(...interface{}) []Item

+Returns all the Items ([]Item) of the collection that match all the provided conditions.
+See db.Collection.Find().

+Be aware that there are some extra parameters that you can pass to FindAll() but not to Find(), like db.Limit(n) or db.Offset(n).

+    // Just give me the the first 10 rows with last_name = "Smith"
+    collection.Find(
+      Where { "last_name": "Smith" },
+      Limit(10),
+    )

 #### db.Collection.Update(...interface{}) bool

+Updates all the items of the collection that match all the provided conditions.
+You can specify the modification type by using Set, Modify or Upsert.
+At the time of this writing Modify and Upsert are only available for MongoSession.

+    // Example of assigning field values with Set: collection.Update(
+      Where { "name": "José" },
+      Set { "name": "Joseph"},
+    )

+    // Example of custom modification with Modify (for MongoSession): collection.Update(
+      Where { "times <": "10" },
+      Modify { "$inc": { "times": 1 } },
+    )

+    // Example of inserting if none matches with Upsert (for MongoSession): collection.Update(
+      Where { "name": "Roberto" },
+      Upsert { "name": "Robert"},
+    )

 #### db.Collection.Remove(...interface{}) bool

+Deletes all the items of the collection that match the provided conditions.

+    collection.Remove(
+      Where { "name": "Peter" },
+      Where { "last_name": "Parker" },
+    )

 #### db.Collection.Truncate() bool

+Deletes the whole collection.

+    collection.Truncate()

 ## Documentation